tips to get you started on the path to cycling

 Your biking ability is important when purchasing a bike.
 As a beginner, you will want to work with the salesperson to figure out what sort of bike will suit your needs.
 Make sure you try out a few different bikes to get a 'feel' for which one fits.
 Don't get too fancy on your first bike.
 Keep it simple and practical.
 As you gain experience, you can challenge yourself with more complex bikes.

-Bikes are kind of like cars when it comes to buying.
+Bikes are kind of like cars when it comes to buying, except that you don't need to look out for stuff like top infant car seats for travel.
 Bicycles can range from five dollars at a garage sale, to over $114,000!
-Yes it’s true.
-There was a diamond and gold bicycle that cost $114,000, designed to commemorate Lance Armstrong’s victory of 7 Tour de France events.
+Yes it's true.
+There was a diamond and gold bicycle that cost $114,000, designed to commemorate Lance Armstrong's victory of 7 Tour de France events.
 Realistically though, in the current market, most beginning cyclers are happy with a bike in the $300 to $800 range.

 Style, ability and price are all important factors when searching for the best bike for you.
 Keep these ideas in mind and happy biking!